 At Port Kent we got on the ferry and crossed Lake Champlain to Burlington, Vermont.
 Given as we were so close, we decided to hit the Ben & Jerry's factory tour, which was fairly interesting (and rather short.
 My kind of tour!), and were given free ice-cream at the end.
 Free ice-cream is always awesome.
 From there we went and found dinner at a Thai place down the road.

-Here's where lack of planning can be a burden; we didn't finish dinner until close to 8, and suddenly we were looking for some place to camp in the growing darkness and impending storms.
+Here's where lack of planning can be a burden; we didn't finish dinner until close to 8, and suddenly we were facing the possibility of looking for some place to camp in the growing darkness and impending storms.
 We decided to just go across the street to the hotel, but we were told there were no rooms to be had.
 Not only that, but the desk clerk confided in us that not only was his hotel full, he knew for a fact that all the hotels and a couple of campgrounds in the area were booked as well.
 Tourist season and all.

 So we headed along the direction we would've been heading anyway, and that was headed right into a huge bank of storms.
 There were clouds and lightning to my left, dead ahead, and to the right.
 So when I finally saw a sign that said "Trapp Family Lodge" off the road, I pulled over and called the place.

 Thankfully they had two rooms, left, one with a king bed and sofa, one with two queen beds.
 I booked us the queen room at an exorbitant rate ($300!) and we got there just as it started raining.
 The hotel itself was done in a Bavarian Alps style, and we learned that the "Trapp" part of "Trapp Family Lodge" was the famous von Trapp family, from The Sound of Music.
 There were pictures of the von Trapps, including pictures of Maria, all throughout the hotel.